rkmtlab/multi-ems/README.md

 # multi-ems

 "multi-channel EMS" with Processing and Arduino.
-Simultaneous output of maximum of 20 channels are available.
+Simultaneous output of a maximum of 20 channels is available.

 This version has several significant improvements from the prior version.